-Current advice for organisations
+Current COVID-19 resources and advice for organisations

 We encourage volunteer involving organisations to review their risk assessments in light of the new medical advice.
 This should include considering the feasibility of remote working, wearing masks in indoor settings, and encouraging volunteers to stay home if they are sick.
 This resource provides useful information to safeguard your volunteers during the ongoing COVID-19 pandemic.

-Current advice for volunteers
+Current COVID-19 resources and advice for volunteers

 We encourage all volunteers to stay COVID-19 safe in light of the new medical advice.
 The Chief Medical Officer is encouraging everyone to wear masks when outside the home in crowded, indoor environments, maintain physical distancing and good hygiene practices, take a test if you have any symptoms, and stay at home if you have COVID-19.